You’re here to support someone with HAE. We’re here to support you.

 The importance of staying on track

-As a caregiver, you play an important role in reminding your loved one to take TAKHZYRO exactly as their healthcare provider prescribed it.
+As a caregiver for someone with HAE, you play an important role in reminding your loved one to take TAKHZYRO exactly as their healthcare provider prescribed it.
 This means not skipping or missing doses.
 TAKHZYRO is a subcutaneous injection taken every 2 weeks.
 It’s eliminated as the body processes it, so it needs to be taken consistently.

 A few ideas for remembering doses